subygan/subygan.github.io/blog/content/_index.md

 I Love reading and experimenting with Distributed and embedded systems.

-I'm currently a privacy Engineering Graduate at CMU, and I'm currently working on the intersection between Machine Learning, Privacy and Systems Software.
+I'm currently doing my Masters in Privacy Engineering at CMU, and my research is on the intersection between Machine Learning, Privacy and Systems Software.
-I'm also __looking for an internship for Summer 2024__.

 I enjoy meeting new people.
 So definitely send a shout-out to me at, hi at suriya.cc. 🙂